-Our Mission: Loving God by Loving Others as Yourself.

 -Bible Freedom – We believe in

-is central to the life of the individual and the church.
+the sacredness of Scripture.
 We affirm the freedom

 and right of every Christian to interpret and apply Scripture under the